Optimizing blog GeoIP DB

-Starting with some numbers, the ipinfo.csv.gz available for download is about 30MB.
+Starting with some numbers, the file is about 30MB.
 The unpacked .csv file is ~445MB.
-The file contains around ~5,7 million lines where each line contains one subnet and its corresponding country.
-The format of the CSV looks something like this:
+The file is ~5,7 million lines long where each line contains one subnet and its corresponding country.
+This is format of the file:

 This was my initial implementation.
 All data lives inside the CountryIPData struct that is loaded on program startup.
 The struct has two methods.
 The parseIPInfoCSV() method run on struct initialization and put all IPv4 subnets in a map[netip.Prefix]string where the string is the country name.
 The AddrCountry() method perform the ip-to-country lookup.